 Immediately terminate striping application if the applied stripe(s) are less than 18 mils thick.
-Grind all 18-mil and thinner striping in accordance with Subsection 620.03.4 and replace the striping in accordance with the contract at Contractor expense.
+Grind all striping less than 18-mils in accordance with Subsection 620.03.4 and replace the striping in accordance with the contract at Contractor expense.
 Correct all deficient striping before continuing with the remaining striping work.
 The Project Manager will identify deficient stripe thickness by comparing the tank quantities measured and used against the length, width, and application rate of the applied stripe.